Seeing a financial adviser

 - pay more money into your pension

-- leave some of your pension in your will – they can advise on the most tax-efficient way to do this
+- receive advice about how to distribute money on your death through a will – they can advise on the most tax-efficient way to do this

 You must get independent financial advice, by law, if you have a: